nicolas5000/ESP32-RevK/Manuals/revk-dev.md

 However strings are more complex as the raw JSON has escaping. `jo_strlen` gives the length of a `JO_STRING` value after de-escaping. `jo_strncpy` can be used to copy and de-escape. `jo_strncmp` can be used to compare to a normal string. `jo_strdup` can be used to copy and de-escape in to malloc'd memory.
 These string functions can be used at a `JO_STRING` or `JO_TAG` point.
 There are also `jo_strncpy64` (and `32` and `16`) for decoding base64 string and copying.

+Note the `jo_strdup`/`jo_strlen`/`jo_strcmp`/`jo_strcpy`, etc normally work on a JSON string, de-escaping to create valid UTF-8.
+However, they can also be used on a literal or an object or array where the string is the raw JSON comprising the value.

 There are additional functions such as `jo_level` to tell you what level of nesting you are at, `jo_rewind` to start parsing again.

 The function `jo_copy` can copy a whole JSON object if needed.